 This problem with Cook’s analysis is compounded by his rather confused invocation of “abuse” in relation to the concept of “trauma” and, more broadly, using the term “violence” in a way that seems to (purposefully) exclude systemic violence.

 Cook seems to argue that “toxic masculinity” performance should be ceased.
-Aside from the problem of defining exactly what is “toxic” here, or why it is specifically “masculine”, that seems like a good enough objective.
+Aside from the problem of defining exactly what is “toxic” here, or why it is specifically “masculine”, that seems well-meaning.
 But readers should be questioning the performances that Cook implicitly substitutes because they are just as problematic, and Cook provides no conceptual framework for analyzing the normative ideological battle he fights.
 He rejects some ideologies and endorses others.
 But his reasons for choosing one over the other are not explicitly discussed in any way.
+They are instead naturalized as if they are neutral and unworthy of discussion or potential dispute.
 Sounds a lot like his point is not actually to advance an idea, but to prove how “sensitive” he personally is through a specific demonstration of alleged moral superiority and a resort to emotional blackmail, coupled with potential/implied coercive ostracism.
 We see that his objective is not about overcoming social hierarchies but shuffling them like a game of musical chairs.
 When will Cook be cured of this “chronic illness”?
-If the goal of ideology is to conceal its aims of domination, then Cook’s analysis is principally ideological.
+If the goal of ideology is to conceal its aims of domination, then Cook’s analysis is principally ideological, and somewhat totalitarian at that.
+It is “predicated on the idea that a non-toxic identity and life can be had[,]” but what if “this toxicity is precisely where our humanity, our subjectivity, resides”?
 The more urgent point is the one Henry Giroux later made (drawing on the notion of victimhood status under neoliberal capitalism):

 “At its heart, the alignment of white masculinity with the racist discourse of hate and xenophobia has to be condemned while also understood as a mode of depoliticization.
 As a mode of depoliticization, this script of victimhood robs poor and middle-class whites of their sense of agency and possibilities for individual and collective resistance against the very forces of structured inequality and economic and social abandonment produced by neoliberalism.